jenkinsci/gitlab-branch-source-plugin/README.md

 #### Prerequisite:

-Installed `Configuration as Code` Plugin on your Jenkins instance.
+Install `Configuration as Code` Plugin on your Jenkins instance.

 Refer to [Installing a new plugin in Jenkins](https://jenkins.io/doc/book/managing/plugins/#installing-a-plugin).